avBuffer/CapsuleNetwork_Tensorflow/README.md

 * Recently Mr Hinton showed his new paper of Dynamic Routing Between Capsules, which would subvert traditional neural nets, and I agree with him.

 ## Support
-* Capsule network is based on [CapsNet-Tensorflow](https://github.com/naturomics/CapsNet-Tensorflow), where you can update it.
+* Capsule network is based on [Naturomics CapsNet-Tensorflow](https://github.com/naturomics/CapsNet-Tensorflow), where you can update it.
 * However I added others into the project.

 ## Requirements